James W. Marshall

-James Wilson Marshall (October 8, 1810 – August 10, 1885) was an American carpenter and sawmill operator, who on January 24, 1848 reported the finding of gold at Coloma, California, a small settlement on the American River about 36 miles northeast of Sacramento.
-His discovery was the impetus for the California Gold Rush.
+James Wilson Marshall (October 8, 1810 – August 10, 1885) was an American carpenter and sawmill operator, who on January 24, 1848, reported the finding of gold at Coloma, California, a small settlement on the American River about 36 miles northeast of Sacramento.
+His discovery was the impetus for the California gold rush.
 The mill property was owned by Johann (John) Sutter who employed Marshall to build his mill.
 The wave of gold seekers turned everyone's attention away from the mill which eventually fell into disrepair and was never used as intended.
 Neither Marshall nor Sutter ever profited from the gold find.

 Biography

 James Wilson Marshall, of English descent, was born to Philip Marshall and Sarah Wilson (married 1808) at the family homestead in Hopewell Township, New Jersey (then part of Hunterdon County, New Jersey, currently part of Mercer County) on October 8, 1810.
 The family homestead was known as the Round Mountain Farm and is still known as Marshalls Corner.
 He was the oldest of four children, and the only male.
-In 1816, the Marshall family relocated to nearby Lambertville, where Philip constructed a house on approximately five acres of land.
+In 1816, the Marshall family relocated to nearby Lambertville, where Philip constructed a still-surviving house on approximately five acres of land.